 - Heat shells as directed on package.
 Stir cilantro into quinoa mixture, then divide mixture among shells.
 Top with cooked vegetables, tomatoes, cheese and pepitas.
 Serve with lime wedges.

-- Can’t find pepitas?
+- Can’t find pepitas for this Quinoa Tacos recipe?
 Use your favorite chopped toasted nuts instead.

 - Cooking Vegetarian?
 Always read labels to make sure each recipe ingredient is vegetarian.
 Products and ingredient sources can change.

 - 1 Taco Calories 190 (Calories from Fat 90); Total Fat 9g (Saturated Fat 2 1/2g ,Trans Fat 0g); Cholesterol 0mg; Sodium 300mg; Potassium 230mg; Total Carbohydrate 22g (Dietary Fiber 3g ,Sugars 3g); Protein 4g

 - % Daily Value: Vitamin A 15%; Vitamin C 20%; Calcium 6%; Iron 8%

 - Exchanges: 1 Starch; 1 Vegetable; 1 1/2 Fat